Murder of Leesa Gray: Background

 Born on August 16, 1964, Thomas Edwin Loden Jr. was raised in Mississippi.
-Loden had a very, extremely troubled childhood marred by physical and sexual abuse.
+Loden had a troubled childhood marred by physical and sexual abuse.
 Loden's mother was 17 when she married his father, and the marriage ended in divorce when he was a toddler.
 Loden witnessed his father physically and sexually abuse his mother.
 He bounced between living with his parents, and suffered abuse from his stepparents.
 Loden was sexually assaulted by a church staff member while attending Bible school.

-Loden developed suicidal tendencies during his childhood and attempted suicide several times.
+Loden developed suicidal tendencies during his childhood and attempted to kill himself several times.
 He also struggled with substance abuse.
 Loden would go on to live with his grandparents at their farm in Itawamba County, where his circumstances improved.
 Despite his upbringing, Loden performed well in school.
-In 1982, Loden graduated from Itawamba Agricultural High School; the same school Leesa Gray attended.
+In 1982, Loden graduated from Itawamba Agricultural High School, the same school Leesa Marie Gray would later attend.

-After completing high school Loden joined the United States Marine Corps and served as a Marine for 18 years.
+After completing high school, Loden joined the United States Marine Corps, where he would serve as a Marine for 18 years.
 At the time of Gray's murder, he had attained the rank of gunnery sergeant.
 Loden had an exemplary record in the military and received multiple awards during his career.
 Loden was a Gulf War veteran and during his deployment, witnessed the death of a close friend and others in his unit.
 These traumatic incidents led to him developing alcohol and substance abuse issues.
 Loden began to suffer with social anxiety and gradually became estranged from his loved ones.
-A psychologist cooperating with Loden's defence counsel diagnosed Loden with post-traumatic stress disorder due to childhood trauma and his experiences during the Gulf War.
+A psychologist cooperating with Loden's defense counsel diagnosed Loden with post-traumatic stress disorder due to childhood trauma and his experiences during the Gulf War.

-Loden was married three times, with his first two marriages failing due to the infidelity.
+Loden was married three times, with his first two marriages failing due to infidelity.
 He met his third wife in Virginia in 1995.
 During this time, Loden became a member of the Marine Corps’ Anti-Terrorism Security Team.
 The couple married in Virginia and had a daughter.
 Loden moved back to Mississippi with his third wife and daughter, and settled in Vicksburg where he worked as a recruiter for the Marines.
 By the time of Gray's murder, he was estranged from his wife.